Quick Links

 Impact:

-Within geography, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
+Within geography, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry-based learning opportunities.
 All of the lessons are designed around learning questions to begin their line of enquiry.
 The children are also provided with Knowledge Organisers and learning strips to enhance the embedding of knowledge, with the use of dual coding to help with retention and building up of schema in their knowledge.
-At the end of some units of work there is an end of unit essay, where they can answer a line of enquiry, and are encouraged to recall information learnt.
-We use beginning and end of unit quizzes to highlight key learning, which we introduce and revisit as the topic progresses.
-All lessons have a vital vocabulary page, with a specific focus on T2 and T3 vocabulary being introduced throughout the topic.
+We use end of unit quizzes to highlight key learning, which we introduce and revisit as the topic progresses.
+All lessons involve looking at key vocabulary that the children will need to understand, with a specific focus on T2 and T3 vocabulary being introduced throughout the topic.
 Core texts from Curriculum Visions and other texts are used to enhance knowledge and reading within the geography curriculum.
 Throughout the year new information is introduced and revisited.
 Through this, the children will deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.

 We measure the impact of our curriculum through the following methods:

-• Beginning and end of unit quizzes, which are also revisited later in the year through revisit sessions.
+• End of unit quizzes, which are also revisited later in the year through revisit sessions with these questions being assess accumulatively as the lessons go on.

 • Assessing children’s understanding of topic linked vocabulary throughout their learning.